echo-bravo-yahoo/islands/README.md

 ## Platform requirements

 Right now, `cutie` is only tested to run on nodeJS 17 on 1st gen raspberry pi 0Ws.
 It should run in most linux environments, but individual sensors may fail to build or require OS utilities not present for some distributions.
+It does have to be built with python 3.10.8 or earlier.

 ## Installation & use